SignalK/specification/gitbook-docs/subscription_protocol.md

 }
 ```

 * `path=[path.to.key]` is appended to the context to specify subsets of the context.
-The path value can use jsonPath
-  syntax.
+The path value can use the wildcard `*`.
+A wildcard in the middle of a path (`propulsion/*/oilTemperature`) allows any value for that part and a wildcard at the end (`propulsion/port/*`) matches all paths beginning with the specified prefix.

 The following are optional, included above only for example as it uses defaults anyway: